haribhatt34/shutterbox/README.md

 # Shutter Box

-An Awesome Photo Gallery application writte in Go!
+An Awesome Photo Gallery application written in Go!